Is Your Antenna Holding Back Your Rural Broadband Speeds?

-If you’ve had 4G internet for a few years, the type of antenna on your roof might be the reason your connection isn’t as fast as it could be.
+If you’ve had 4G internet for a few years, the antenna on your roof could be the reason your connection isn’t performing as well as it should.
+Here’s what you need to know — and what you can do about it.

 A Common Setup That’s Now Outdated

-Across rural and semi-rural New Zealand, thousands of homes still use a type of antenna called a Yagi, which was installed during the early days of the Rural Broadband Initiative (RBI).
-These were commonly used between 2011 and 2020 to improve 4G signal strength, especially in areas with patchy coverage.
+Across rural and semi-rural New Zealand, thousands of homes still use an antenna type called a Yagi — installed during the early days of the Rural Broadband Initiative (RBI) between 2011 and 2020.
+These were designed to improve 4G signal in areas with patchy coverage, and they did their job at the time.

-They look a bit like a long white triangle or rectangle, mounted high up on a pole or on the roof.
-And while they do work — many people have used them for years — what most don’t realise is that these antennas can actually limit your internet speed, especially with today’s mobile network technologies.
+Yagi antennas look like a long white triangle or rectangle mounted high on a pole or the roof.
+While they still work, most people don’t realise these older antennas can actually limit your internet speed — especially with today’s mobile network technologies.

 Why Signal Strength Isn’t the Whole Story

-Many people believe that the more bars you have, the faster your internet should be.
-That’s true to an extent — but it’s only half the story.
+Many people assume more signal bars = faster internet.
+That’s partly true — but it’s only half the picture.

 Modern 4G and 5G networks use a technique called MIMO (Multiple Input, Multiple Output) to increase data throughput.
-It’s a bit like opening up extra lanes on a highway — more lanes mean more room for traffic (data) to flow.
-However, to utilise those extra lanes, your antenna must support them.
+Think of it like opening extra lanes on a motorway — more lanes means more room for traffic to flow.
+But to use those extra lanes, your antenna needs to support them.

 What Is “Polarisation” and Why Does It Matter?

-Today’s dual-polarity antennas are designed to receive signals from both orientations simultaneously, allowing them to utilise their full MIMO capability.
+Today’s dual-polarity antennas are designed to receive signals from both orientations simultaneously, unlocking their full MIMO capability.
 This can mean:

 Can’t You Just Add Another Antenna?

-Today’s better solution is a compact, dual-polarity antenna that does the job properly, with less gear, a cleaner installation, and better performance.
+Today’s better solution is a compact, dual-polarity antenna that does the job properly — cleaner installation, less gear, and better performance.

 But the Antenna Is Only One Part of the Puzzle